DanielE-J/Pancake-palace/README.md

 ### Navigation bar

 * Navigation Bar for telephones and Tablets.
-* Provides user friendly navigation to enchance the user navigation and experience across various devices.
+* Provides user friendly navigation to enhance the user navigation and experience across various devices.

 For mobile phone